 Franklin Park Zoo and Stone Zoo are both accredited by the Association of Zoos & Aquariums (AZA) Accreditation Commission.
-Only 218 (less than 10 percent) of the over 2,400 USDA-licensed animal exhibitors in the United States have met the high standards set by AZA.
+Of the approximately 2,800 animal exhibitors licensed by the United States Department of Agriculture, fewer than 10 percent have AZA accreditation.

 What is AZA?

 Founded in 1924, the American Association of Zoological Parks and Aquariums, now known as the Association of Zoos & Aquariums (AZA), is a nonprofit organization dedicated to the advancement of zoos and aquariums in the areas of conservation, education, science, and recreation.